wordslab-org/wordslab-notebooks/README.md

 cd wordslab-notebooks
 ```

-### Install wordslab-notebooks virtual machine
+###  4. Install wordslab-notebooks virtual machine

-4. Copy and paste the command below in the same Terminal to install wordslabs-notebooks on your machine.
+Copy and paste the command below in the same Terminal to install wordslabs-notebooks on your machine:

 ```
 install-wordslab-notebooks.bat
 ```

+Note: this procedure will download and unpack around 18 GB of software
+- on a fast computer with a 300 MBits/sec internet connection, this operation takes **8 minutes**
+- the disk size of the .\\wordslab-notebooks directory after install is **18.6 GB**

 The installation script will execute the following steps in order: